Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Porto actually eats.

 Tip: Closed Sunday and Monday.
 The bitoque is a quieter alternative for the queue-averse.

-Francesinha Cafe on Rua da Alegria in Porto is a working-day room with a francesinha-heavy menu, a sharper sauce and a faster turn than the Baixa counters down the hill.
+Francesinha Cafe on Rua da Alegria in Porto is a working-day room with a francesinha-heavy menu, a sharper sauce and a faster turn than the Baixa counters.

 Signature: Francesinha